Picto Benelux is a photographic group with artists from Belgium, The Netherlands and Luxemburg working in alternative photographic processes.

 PICTO Benelux brings together photographers from Belgium, The Netherlands, Luxemburg and neighboring areas, interested in historic photographic processes corresponding to their artistic sensitivity, wishing to share the results of their research – successes as well as failures – and to involve themselves in joint projects.

-The group is not intended to defend anachronistic processes, but to take advantage of the undeniable qualities of these old techniques in order to develop a resolutely contemporary and original photography.
+The group is not intended to defend anachronistic processes, but to take advantage of the undeniable qualities of these old techniques in order to develop resolutely contemporary and original photography.

 Transmitting a technical knowledge, and developing an artistic sensitivity by: